Ban on cosmetic surgeries on intersex infants fails key California vote - Local News 8

 “Today’s vote was a setback, but this is only the beginning.
 We aren’t giving up on protecting intersex people from non-consensual, invasive, dangerous surgery.
 As with many civil rights struggles, it sometimes takes multiple tries to prevail.
 We will be back.”

-The bill was opposed by the committee’s chairman, state Sen. Steve Glazer.
+The bill was opposed by the committee’s chairman, state Sen. Steve Glazer, a Democrat.

 “It’s with reluctance that I can’t find myself, under the bill as it’s written today, encouraging its passage,” he said.